GlebBatykov/minerva/README.md

 }
 ```

 `Minerva` contains a ready-made middleware for `JWT` authorization - `JwtAuthMiddleware`.
-In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware`.
+In the pipeline of intermediate request handlers, it should go earlier than `EndpointMiddleware`.

 When creating an instance of `JwtAuthMiddleware`, you must set the required parameter `tokenVerify`.
 This is a handler where you prescribe the logic of checking the token for validity and must return `true` if the user is authorized, `false` if the user is not authorized.

 `Minerva` does not contain built-in tools for working with `JWT` tokens due to the availability of ready-made third-party packages for this.

 When creating an instance of `JwtAuthMiddleware`, you can set the `getRole` parameter.
 This is a handler where you prescribe the logic of getting a role from a token.
 The handler should return an instance of the `Role` class, specifying the role name.
-You can also set the `permission Level` for the role in.
+You can also set the `permissionLevel` for the role in.

 Example of adding `EndpointMiddleware` to the request processing pipeline: